processing/p5.js/developer_docs/README.md

-This folder contains various documents indended for developers of p5.js.
+This folder contains various documents intended for developers of p5.js.

 # Ways To Contribute